Syrian army, rebels clash in Damascus

 A video posted by a group known as Liwa al-Islam, one of the opposition fighting units around Damascus, showed its members firing a rocket they claimed had a range of 60 km (35 miles), an apparent marked improvement in the arsenal of the opposition.

-Activists also reported a mortar attack on a police station in the central Damascus neighborhood of Arnous.
+Activists also reported a mortar attack on a police station in the central Damascus neighbourhood of Arnous.
 It was not clear whether the mortars hit the target or if there were casualties.

 "The situation is getting very tough.
-For the first time we have been hearing mortars fall so close," said a woman who lives in the western neighborhood of Mezze.
+For the first time we have been hearing mortars fall so close," said a woman who lives in the western neighbourhood of Mezze.

 The Syrian military has been firing heavy artillery and rockets from Qasioun at Jobar and at a series of Sunni Muslim districts that have been at the forefront of the 22-month uprising against Assad.